Programs

 PRESENTED BY J.T.
 TOWNSEND

-Glenna Baumbaugh 0 9039 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 10095 Article rating: No rating

 J.T.
 Townsend is a freelance writer and lifelong resident of Cincinnati.
 He is the author of regional bestsellers, Queen City Gothic and Queen City Notorious.
 He is also the former true crime historian for Snitch Magazine and his work has appeared in the Cincinnati Enquirer, Word Magazine and Clews.
 In this intriguing program, Townsend delves beyond the tabloid headlines and exposes the sinful motivations of memorable villains.